nashwaan/xml-js/README.md

   --attributes-key     To change the default 'attributes' key.
   --declaration-key    To change the default 'declaration' key.
   --type-key           To change the default 'type' key (applicable if --compact is not set).
-  --cdata-key          To change the default 'name' key (applicable if --compact is not set).
+  --name-key           To change the default 'name' key (applicable if --compact is not set).
   --elements-key       To change the default 'elements' key (applicable if --compact is not set).
 ```